sidz2610/rg-devops-challenge/README.md

 - `<URL>`: The URL of the dummy service (or load balancer).
 - `<desired_status>`: The desired HTTP status code to include in the requests.
 - `<sleep_time>`: Time to sleep between each request in seconds.

+3. Exit the script with Ctrl + C